Free life insurance quotes in minutes

 As we mentioned above, coverage needs can change over time, too.
 “A client might need a larger amount of coverage for the next 10 years until children are out of college,” says Allan Phillips, a certified financial planner, life insurance expert, and founder of Tree Street Advisory.
 “Needs for a lesser amount might persist after that.”

 In a case like this, if you already have a whole life policy worth $250,000, you may decide to take out an additional 20-year term life policy worth $750,000 while your children are growing up.
 After 20 years, your children will be financially independent, and the term life policy will expire.
-At that point, you’ll just need to keep your original whole life policy.
+This way, having multiple policies will cover your financial needs at different stages of your life.

 Learn more about the differences between term life and whole life insurance